usnews/brightspot-cms/dev-installation.md

 ## Maven

 OS X comes with Maven 3 built in.
 Run `mvn -version` to see your Maven Version number.
 If you do not have Maven, [download](http://maven.apache.org/download.html) and install.
-You will need to create your Brightspot project using Maven. *Note, the latest stable release of Brightspot is 2.1.
-You can, however, use the 2.2 snapshot in your archetype This will build against the latest version of Brightspot, in Snapshot status.*
+You will need to create your Brightspot project using Maven. *Note, the latest stable release of Brightspot is 2.2.
+You can, however, use the 2.3-SNAPSHOT in your archetype.
+This will build against the latest version of Brightspot*

 Run the following Archetype to create the project structure.